ParikhKadam/hack-the-box/_posts/2020-1-11-Hack The Box Brain Fuck Write Up.md

 ```
 In here I noticed that there is no port 80 and also there is smtp.

-So I think it is https proto co.
+So I think it is https protoco.

 # [](#header-3)Webpage